 sudo systemctl status postgresql

-Export the database schema on the source
+Export the DB schema from the source

 pg_dump utility, create a file with the database schema to be applied in the Managed Service for PostgreSQL cluster.

-pg_dump -h <DBMS server address> - U <username> -p <port> --schema-only --no-privileges --no-subscriptions-d <database name> -Fd-f/tmp/db_dump
+pg_dump -h <DBMS server address> - U <username> -p <port> --schema-only --no-privileges --no-subscriptions -d <database name> -Fd -f /tmp/db_dump

 This command excludes all data associated with privileges and roles in order to avoid conflicts with the database settings in Yandex.Cloud.
 If your database requires additional users, create them.